Did You Know?

 - In Africa, a child dies every minute from malaria.

-- The best cure for malaria is prevention
+- The best cure is prevention

 What is Malaria?